Taite Music Prize: The Taite Music Prize

-The prize shortlist is decided by a group of IMNZ members and 10 outside judges, including musicians, music journalists and music industry personnel.
-The prize winner is decided by a 10-person judging panel chosen by IMNZ.
+The prize shortlist is decided by votes from a group of over 1,000 musicians (APRA members), industry figures and IMNZ members.
+The size of the shortlist has varied, but since 2019 there have been 10 albums each year.
+The winner is decided by a 10-person judging panel chosen by IMNZ.

 Other awards

 In 2013 a second award was added to the Taite Music Prize event.
-The Independent Music NZ Classic Record award honours a previously released album that is now considered a classic, and the award aims to "acknowledge New Zealand’s rich history of making fine albums that continue to inspire us and that also define who we are."
+The Independent Music NZ Classic Record award honours a previously released record that is now considered a classic, and the award aims to "acknowledge New Zealand’s rich history of making fine records that continue to inspire us and that also define who we are."
 Like the Taite Music Prize, it is selected by music media and music industry specialists.
 The inaugural recipient of the Classic Record award was the Gordons' 1981 album Gordons.

 In 2017, a third award was added to the Taites.
-The Best Independent Debut Award honours the best debut release of an artist that is on a member label of Independent Music New Zealand.
-The winner receives a $2000 cash prize and a performance slot in the annual Summer In The Square festival.
-This prize was awarded for the first time in 2017 to Merk for Swordfish.
+The Best Independent Debut Award (currently known as the Auckland Live Best Independent Debut Award) honours the best debut release of an artist or group on a member label of Independent Music New Zealand.
+The winner receives $2000 cash and other sponsors' prize.
+Like the Taite Music Prize award cycles begin with an open call for nominations (including self-nominations).
+The same judging panel selects the winners of both awards.
+Unlike the main Taite, entrants must be IMNZ members and EPs of at least 4 tracks are eligible.
+The first winner was Merk for Swordfish.

+Since 2019 the Independent Spirit Award has been given to an individual to acknowledge their support for the local music industry and their personal contribution to its growth.
+The winner is selected by the IMNZ Board.

-An Outstanding Music Journalism Award was added in 2022.
+An Outstanding Music Journalism Award, currently sponsored by NZ On Air, was added in 2022.
 The winner receives a $2500 cash prize.
 The first recipient was RNZ music journalist Tony Stamp.
+Each year three or four finalists are announced ahead of the award ceremony.
+Documentary directors, podcasters, radio journalists and website creators have all been nominated for the award.

 History

+The Taite Music Prize was first awarded in 2010.
+In 2009 Independent Music New Zealand, Phonographic Performances New Zealand (which has evolved into Recorded Music New Zealand) and members of Dylan Taite's family, notably his music executive son John, worked together to establish and fund the award.
+John has remained closely involved with the Prize, often as a judge.

+With prize money originally set at $10,000 (and since raised to $12,500), the award was designed to focus on originality, creativity and musicianship.
+It was compared to the APRA Silver Scroll, which awards similar aspects of singles rather than albums.

+The first ceremony included the smallest ever shortlist, five albums.
+The number has varied between seven and ten ever since.
+From 2019 on there have been ten finalists.

+A record of 92 nominations was set in 2018, while the smallest (known) longlists contained 52 albums in 2014 and 2016.
+There were 81 in 2025.